Tuck into Mauritian street food

-Located in the hills along the western coast of the island, Chamarel is home to some of the island's most famous sights.
+Just outside of the seaside resort of Le Morne are the hills along the western coast of the island, home to beautiful Chamarel.
+It's here you'll find The Seven Coloured Earths.
 Protected by a wooden fence, the Seven Coloured Earths is a small area of sand dunes with seven distinct colours of sand, which boast a surreal, striped appearance from brown to purple.

 Tucked away into the nearby Black River Gorges National Park, you'll find the magnificent Chamarel Waterfall where you can take a dip alongside the lower viewing platform.
 The park offers 60 kilometres of hiking trails through the rainforest where you'll discover plenty of native birds, flying foxes, giant tortoises and wild pigs.

 With influences from India, France, China, Africa and the Middle East, Port Louis is an eclectic capital bursting with culture and things to do.
 From old colonial buildings to bustling markets filled with brightly coloured spices and fabrics, you can't escape this unique city's heritage and vibrant atmosphere.

 Beyond the central market is Champ de Mars, the oldest racecourse in the southern hemisphere.
 There are also a handful of interesting museums and plenty of cobbled streets and squares lined with artisan restaurants where you can sample the local cuisine.